TosinISOGUN/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 * File 9-set_string.c is a function that sets the value of a pointer to a char.

+* File 100-set_string.c contains a function that sets the value of a pointer to a char.

+* File 101-crackme_password contains the password for the crackme2 executable.

 * File main.h is the header file with the functions prototypes.

 * File _putchar.c is the file that contains the _putchar function.